mmgmp/fsnrnue-updated/README.md

 ## Thanks
   * To the user [leycec](https://github.com/leycec) for the original script, and the oportunity to play this game for the first time in linux.
-  * The comunity of [Beast's Lair](https://forums.nrvnqsr.com/) for creating and maintaining this awesome mod.
+  * The community of [Beast's Lair](https://forums.nrvnqsr.com/) for creating and maintaining this awesome mod.